zhuyuqing/bestconf/README.md

     cd bestconf-master/deploy
     ```

 2. Set up a system for tuning.
-We offer two deployable examples in the project: one is called
-   4BI(Hive+Hadoop under Hibench tests) and the other is called 4tomecat(Tomcat under JMeter tests).
+In the project, we offer deployable examples for 6 systems, including Spark,
+   Hive+Hadoop, Cassandra, MySQL, and Tomcat.
+We also specify the workload generators to be used for tuning
+   the systems.

 3. Run BestConf command.

     On Linux: